1492 Asst Clk, Board of Supervisors

 Candidates will be prompted to complete a Supplemental Questionnaire that must be submitted during the online application process.
-Candidates who meet the minimum qualifications will be evaluated based on the information provided in the application and supplemental questionnaire to determine their possession of the knowledge, skills, and abilities required to perform the work in positions of Class 1492 Assistant Clerk, Board of Supervisors and their final score and rank on the eligible list.
+Candidates who meet the minimum qualifications will be evaluated based on the information provided in the application and supplemental questionnaire to determine their possession of the knowledge, skills, and abilities required to perform the work in positions of Class 1492 Assistant Clerk, Board of Supervisors (listed above) and their final score and rank on the eligible list.

 A passing score must be achieved on the Supplemental Questionnaire Evaluation in order to be placed on the eligibility list according to final score.
 Applicants meeting the minimum qualifications are not guaranteed advancement in the selection process.
 The department may administer additional selection procedures upon certification in order to make a final hiring decision.

 (Note: All relevant experience, education, and/or training must be posted on the application employment record(s) in order to be properly reviewed and evaluated to receive a final score and rank during rating process.
 Please do not submit a resume in lieu of completing the electronic job application.
 All statements made on the application and supplemental application are subject to verification.
 Information on the application and supplemental application may be made available to the hiring department.)